LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 In the continuation of this chapter, a review of the main ParaView ``ReadUALEdge`` plugin code file, ``ReadUALEdge.cxx``, and of the plugins graphical user interface are presented.
-For complete plugin codes, see Appendix `[app:readualedge_code]`_, while the tutorial and additional information on the ``ReadUALEdge`` plugin can be found in document SOLPS-GUI documentation [8].
+The plugin codes are located in SOLPS-GUI/src/plugins/paraview, while the tutorial and additional information on the ``ReadUALEdge`` plugin can be found in section [4.5.5].

 .. _sec-readualedge_code: